Schoodic Peninsula Acadia National Park

 Schoodic Peninsula Acadia National Park - Different Side of Acadia

 The Schoodic Peninsula Acadia National Park stretches boldly into the Atlantic, about an hour’s drive from Bar Harbor.
 Unlike the busy Park Loop Road on Mount Desert Island, the pace here feels slower, more deliberate, and the landscape more untamed.
-Waves thunder against the granite ledges, seabirds wheel overhead, and the working rhythm of nearby fishing villages reminds you that this is both a natural and cultural landscape.
-For travelers looking to step away from the bustle without leaving Acadia behind, Schoodic strikes the perfect balance.
+Waves thunder against the granite ledges, seabirds wheel overhead, and the rhythm of nearby fishing villages reminds you that this is both a natural and cultural landscape.
+For travelers hoping to step away from the bustle without leaving Acadia behind, Schoodic Peninsula strikes the perfect balance — wild yet welcoming, remote yet refreshingly accessible.

 Schoodic Point Acadia National Park - The Peninsula’s Icon